 As I take my sticks and crank out some paradiddles on my Pearl set, with hi-hat and pedals, I’ll reach for the crash and strike it in frustration that experiences gained in childhood are now distant memories — ones that might not be the same for the next generation.
-Good luck, Steve’s, on the next stage of your musical journey.
+Good luck, Steve’s, on the next stage of your musical journey. n